IBM/cloud-native-starter/README.md

 * Clean-ish Architecture for Java EE Microservices
 * Configuration of MicroProfile Microservices in Istio
 * Authentication and Authorization
+* Displaying Metrics in Grafana and Kiali
 * SQL PersistenceSQL via JPA and JDBC
+* Reducing the Size of the Open Liberty Images
 * Sample stateful Microservice
 * Lightweight API Management
 * Sample Microservices with Spring and Micronaut